warigiasue89/Phase1_project/README.md

 - Used the gross profit to determine the company's gain from the movie production
 - The profit margin was to show the efficiency of the profits to the company
-- calculating Worldwide Gross Profit and Gross Profit Margin
+- Calculating Worldwide Gross Profit and Gross Profit Margin
 ### profit gross analysis
 ![Gross profit and earnings](https://user-images.githubusercontent.com/125992952/224552071-65486276-ba11-42f4-b1e7-057b311607cd.png)